michelp/pgexpanded/README.md

 # pgexpanded

-This is an example postgres extension that shows how to implement an "expanded" data type as described [in this documentation](https://www.postgresql.org/docs/current/xtypes.html):
+This is an example postgres extension that shows how to implement an "expanded" data type in C as described [in this documentation](https://www.postgresql.org/docs/current/xtypes.html):

 *"Another feature that's enabled by TOAST support is the possibility of